Part V. Standards of Professional Conduct

 A. Communication with patients.

-3. Before any acupuncture treatment or procedure is performed, informed consent shall be obtained from the patient.
+2. Before any acupuncture treatment or procedure is performed, informed consent shall be obtained from the patient.
 Practitioners shall inform patients of the risks, benefits, and alternatives of the recommended treatment that a reasonably prudent licensed acupuncturist practicing in Virginia would tell a patient.
-In the instance of a minor or a patient who is incapable of making an informed decision on his own behalf or is incapable of communicating such a decision due to a physical or mental disorder, the legally authorized person available to give consent shall be informed and the consent documented.
+In the instance of a minor or a patient who is incapable of making an informed decision on the patient's own behalf or is incapable of communicating such a decision due to a physical or mental disorder, the legally authorized person available to give consent shall be informed and the consent documented.

-B. Termination of the practitioner/patient relationship.
+B. Termination of the practitioner-patient relationship.

 1. The practitioner or the patient may terminate the relationship.
 In either case, the practitioner shall make a copy of the patient record available, except in situations where denial of access is allowed by law.